 Idealize, Devalue, Discard: Understanding the Narcissistic Cycle

-Looking back, most people who have been in narcissistic relationships can see the phases clearly.
-There was a period when everything was extraordinary — when they seemed to understand you better than anyone, when the connection felt uniquely real.
+Looking back, you can probably see the phases.
+There was a stretch when everything felt extraordinary — when they seemed to understand you better than anyone, when the connection felt uniquely real.
 Then something shifted.
-The warmth became criticism, the attention became monitoring, the partnership became a site of constant evaluation that you kept failing.
-And then, at some point, a kind of discarding — either literal or emotional — that left you reeling and confused.
+Warmth became criticism, attention became monitoring, partnership became a place you kept failing tests you did not know you were taking.
+At some point came a kind of discard, loud or quiet, that left you reeling.

 Phase One: Idealization

-The idealization phase is what brings people in.
-It's the period of love bombing, intense attention, and the particular feeling of being truly seen and chosen.
+The idealization phase is what pulls people in.
+Love bombing, intense attention, and the feeling of being truly seen and chosen.

-What's happening in this phase: the narcissist is in what some researchers call a "merger" state with a new source of supply.
-You represent their ideal, their reflection, their new source of the validation and admiration that regulates their self-concept.
-You are, in this moment, perfect — because you haven't yet become an independent person with needs and perceptions of your own that might contradict their narrative.
+What is happening: the other person is in what some researchers call a "merger" state with a new source of supply.
+You represent their ideal, their reflection, their new source of validation that regulates their self-concept.
+You are perfect in this moment because you have not yet become an independent person with needs and perceptions that might contradict their story.

-The idealization is real in the sense that it's genuinely felt, at least in the moment.
-It's not a calculated act.
-The narcissist isn't sitting somewhere coldly executing Phase One of a manipulative plan.
-They are experiencing genuine elevation around this new person who is so far making them feel great.
+The idealization is real in the sense that it is genuinely felt, at least in the moment.
+It is not always a cold plan executed in Phase One.
+They are often experiencing genuine elevation around someone who is still making them feel great.

 The idealization phase typically involves: